Status Between 3ANC True Wireless Headphones Review

 0 lbs

-These buds have a decently comfortable fit.
+The Status 3ANC are decently comfortable for most people.
 Like the Status Between Pro True Wireless, they have a lightweight design and come with a couple of differently-sized ear tips and stability fins to help you get the best fit.
-That said, they stick out of your ears more than traditionally-designed in-ears like the Apple AirPods Pro (2nd generation) Truly Wireless and can cause fatigue over time.
-Since the controls are located on the top of the buds and on the stem's touch-sensitive surface, you won't push them deeper into your ear when registering a command.
+That said, they stick out of your ears more than typical in-ears like the Apple AirPods Pro 2, and can feel heavy during long listening sessions.
+On the plus side, since the controls are located on the top of the buds and on the stem's touch-sensitive surface, you won't push them deeper into your ear when registering a command.

 7.7